shecking/composers-companion-client/README.md

 Link to the back-end server: <https://aqueous-earth-22729.herokuapp.com/>

-(note: this application's server is hosted by Heroku; HTTP 404 is expected at this link)
+(note: this application's server is hosted by Heroku; failed HTTP GET request is expected at this link)

 Link to the back-end repo:<https://github.com/shecking/composers-companion-api>